mozilla-releng/balrog/docs/source/rules_detailed.rst

 ^^^^^^^^^^
     - **Description** : The version of the application requesting an update

-    - **Mactching Logic** : Exact string match or operator plus version to compare the incoming one against
+    - **Matching Logic** : Exact string match or operator plus version to compare the incoming one against

     - **Examples** : "36.0" or ">=38.0a1"